The Nobel Prize in Literature 1995

 Prize share: 1/1

-Seamus Heaney\'s poetry is often down-to-earth.
-For him, poetry was like the earth - something that must be plowed and turned.
+Seamus Heaney’s poetry is often down-to-earth.
+For Heaney, poetry was like the earth—something that must be plowed and turned.
 Often he paints the gray and damp Irish landscape; peat moss has a special place in his poetry.
 The poems often are connected with daily experiences, but they also derive motifs from history, all the way back to prehistoric times.
-Seamus Heaney\'s profound interest in the Celtic and the pre-Christian as well as in Catholic literary tradition has found expression in a number of essays and translations.
+Heaney’s profound interest in the Celtic and the pre-Christian as well as in Catholic literary tradition has found expression in a number of essays and translations.